Find out when our Open Days are for September 2024 entry >

 Many of our students have gained places at top Music institutions, including RNCM, Birmingham Conservatoire, Leeds College of Music and BIMM, as well as Huddersfield University, Salford University and Bangor University.

 Many students go onto Music related degrees such as Performance, Composition and even Acoustics.

-At least five 5s at GCSE, including at least a 6 in GCSE Music (if studied).
+At least five 5s at GCSE, including at least a 6 in GCSE Music.
 You will need to have a minimum standard of grade 5 practical or above in your instrument.
-You will be auditioned in your first study instrument.
-The ability to read and understand written musical notation in at least two different clefs is essential.
+A working understanding of Grade 5 theory is essential (and/or 6 at GCSE Music).
+There will be a formal pre-audition before you are enrolled onto the course.

 Have you considered studying a Mixed Programme (A-Levels and BTECs)?
 Whether you’re on target to achieve five 5s in your GCSEs or not, there may still be an option to study A-Levels alongside a BTEC qualification at Newman.